wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "My token's reacting," she said, touching the brass disk through her shirt.

 "Phase sensitivity," Tamsin said.
 "The token's responding to the temporal distortions around the tower.
-It's essentially a tuning fork for the city's rhythm—when that rhythm gets disrupted, the token tells you."
+It's essentially a tuning fork for the city's rhythm; when that rhythm gets disrupted, the token tells you."

 They were examining the base of the tower, looking for obvious signs of structural problems, when a voice called out from behind them.

 "Afternoon's winding down, folks.
 Tower closes at sunset."

 They turned to see a man approaching from a side entrance Ivy hadn't noticed.
 He was perhaps sixty, with the kind of weathered face that spoke of decades spent working outdoors, and a ring of keys that jangled softly as he walked.
-His clothes were practical—work pants, flannel shirt, a canvas jacket that had seen better years—but everything was clean and well-maintained.
+His clothes were practical: work pants, flannel shirt, a canvas jacket that had seen better years; but everything was clean and well-maintained.

 "Mr. Carrow," Cole said, stepping forward with the careful politeness of someone who'd dealt with territorial authority before.
 "We're with the Night Wardens.
 Just doing some routine monitoring of the district's acoustic properties."